HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_query/wcm_rest_csv_export.md

 ID,NAME,TITLE,TYPE,WORKFLOW_STATUS,AUTHORS,OWNERS,CREATION_DATE,CREATOR,LAST_MODIFIED_DATE,LAST_MODIFIER,LANGUAGE,PATH,PUBLISH_DATE,EXPIRATION_DATE,GENERAL_DATE_ONE,GENERAL_DATE_TWO
 </pre>

-For fields that can have multiple entries such as AUTHORS and OWNERS, the entries are delimited with a semi-colon.
+For fields that can have multiple entries such as AUTHORS and OWNERS, the entries are delimited with a semi-colon (;).
-The PATH entries are delimited with a /.
+The PATH entries are delimited with a forward slash (/).